 - 11-57.6(8A) Internship appointment.
 The director may authorize an appointing authority to make an internship appointment to an established position, or if funds are available, to an unauthorized position. - 57.6(1) Internship appointments shall expire upon attainment of a degree. - 57.6(2) Employees with internship status shall have no rights of appeal, transfer, demotion, promotion, reinstatement, or other rights of position, nor be entitled to vacation, sick leave, or other benefits of state employment, nor shall credit be given for future vacation accrual purposes. - 57.6(3) Successful completion of an internship appointment of at least 90 calendar days shall authorize the appointee to be on promotional or all-applicant lists.
 Only persons formally enrolled in the department's intern development program are eligible to be on promotional lists.
 Successful completion shall be as determined by the director at the time of enrollment. - 11-57.7(8A) Seasonal appointment.
 The director may authorize appointing authorities to make seasonal appointments to positions.
 Seasonal appointments may be made to any class and at any rate of pay within the range for the class to which appointed.
-Seasonal appointments may, however, be made only during the seasonal period approved by the director for the agency requesting to make the appointment, and must be concluded by the end of that period.
+Seasonal appointments may, however, be made only during the seasonal period approved by the director for the agency requesting to make the appointment and must be concluded by the end of that period.
 To be eligible to make seasonal appointments, the appointing authority must first submit a proposed seasonal period to the director for approval.
 Such period shall not exceed six months in a fiscal year; however, the appointment may start as early as the beginning of the pay period that includes the first day of the seasonal period and may end as late as the last day of the pay period that includes the last day of the seasonal period.

-Persons appointed with seasonal status shall have no rights of appeal, transfer, promotion, demotion, reinstatement, or other rights of position, nor be entitled to vacation, sick leave, or other benefits.
+Persons appointed with seasonal status shall have no rights to appeal, transfer, promotion, demotion, reinstatement, or other rights of position, nor be entitled to vacation, sick leave, or other benefits, unless the temporary employee becomes covered by a collective bargaining agreement, in which case the temporary employee may have rights under the collective bargaining agreement.